-The incumbent must possess and apply knowledge and skills necessary to perform the duties of a driver of ambulance equipment, including:
+The incumbent must possess and apply knowledge and skills necessary to perform the duties of a driver of ambulance equipment, including but not limited to:

-- Responding to instructions from a dispatcher and driving and operating specially equipped emergency vehicles to specified locations at a safe and controlled speed, in accordance with federal, state, local law, regulations and standards; - Assuring that vehicles are in good working condition at all times, are properly maintained and stocked, have all necessary equipment and this equipment is in good working order at all times; - Cleaning, organizing and restocking vehicles in a ready condition after each transport; - Receiving requests for emergency and non-emergency ambulance service and other duties-related communication via two-way radio and other communication devices; - Maintaining accurate records of ambulance equipment and other emergency equipment and/or personnel dispatched to each emergency and non-emergency request and other operation and administrative data as required to maintain the operational continuity of EMS of LeFlore County and as directed by superiors; - Handling telephone communications professionally and efficiently with careful regard to the divulgence of information; - Coordinating requests for non-emergency transports in accordance with the nonemergency transport policies; - Monitoring communication equipment to maintain contact with the dispatcher; - Performing rescue operations; and - Maintaining apparatus and equipment.
+- Promptly responding to instructions from a dispatcher and driving and operating specially equipped emergency vehicles to specified locations at a safe and controlled speed, in accordance with federal, state, and local laws, regulations and standards, and in accordance with Company policies, rules, and guidelines; - Assuring that vehicles are in good working condition at all times, are properly maintained and stocked, have all necessary equipment and that the equipment is in good working order at all times; - Cleaning, organizing and restocking vehicles in a ready condition after each transport; - Receiving and responding to requests for emergency ambulance service and other duties-related communication via two-way radio or other communication devices; - Maintaining accurate records of ambulance equipment and other emergency equipment and/or personnel dispatched to each emergency and nonemergency request and other operation and administrative data as required to maintain the operational continuity of the Company and as directed by superiors; - Properly document each transport on the approved Patient Care Report in accordance with Company Policies and Procedures; - Handling telephone communications professionally and efficiently with careful regard to the divulgence of information respecting confidentiality requests at all times;

+- Coordinating requests for non-emergency transports in accordance with the Company's non-emergency transport policies; - Monitoring communication equipment to maintain contact with the dispatcher; and - Maintaining apparatus and equipment in accordance with all policies, procedures and direction.

-The incumbent must perform routine tasks in and around the ambulance service building, including:
+The incumbent must perform routine tasks in and around the ambulance service building, including but not limited to:

-- Checking, restocking, inventorying and cleaning any apparatus operated by EMS of LeFlore County; - Cleaning, doing dishes, emptying trash and other related duties in the station; - Washing and drying towels, coveralls, and other laundry in the provided heavy duty washing equipment; - Representing the ambulance service while on duty at public service functions, expositions, and other public events; - Providing ambulance stand-by services at sporting events or any other activities designated by the supervisor; and - Performing any other duty related to EMS of LeFlore County as designated by the supervisor.
+- Checking, restocking, inventorying and cleaning any apparatus operated by the Company; - Cleaning, doing dishes, emptying trash and other related duties in the station; - Washing and drying personal protective equipment in heavy duty washer and dryer; - Representing the ambulance service while on duty at public service functions, expositions, and other public events; and - Performing any other duty related to the Company as designated by the supervisor or Chief.